-Table 11-1 lists the response file variables that you can define to configure SFHA.
+Table 13-1 lists the response file variables that you can define to configure SFHA.

-Table 11-1 Response file variables for upgrading SFHA
+Table 13-1 Response file variables for upgrading SFHA

 Variable Description

 CFG{accepteula} Specifies whether you agree with the EULA.pdf file on the media.

 List or scalar: scalar

 Optional or required: required

 CFG{systems} List of systems on which the product is to be installed or uninstalled.

 List or scalar: list

 Optional or required: required

 CFG{upgrade} Upgrades all RPMs installed.

 List or scalar: list

 Optional or required: required

-CFG{keys}{keyless} CFG{keys}{license} CFG{keys}{keyless} gives a list of keyless keys to be registered on the system.
+CFG{keys}{keyless} CFG{keys}{keyless} gives a list of keyless keys

+CFG{keys}{licensefile} to be registered on the system.

-CFG{keys}{license} gives a list of user defined keys to be registered on the system.
+CFG{keys}{licensefile} gives the absolute file path to the permanent license key to be registered on the system.

 List or scalar: list

 Optional or required: required

+Response file variables for upgrading SFHA (continued) Table 13-1

+Variable Description

 CFG{opt}{keyfile} Defines the location of an ssh keyfile that is used to communicate with all remote systems.

 List or scalar: scalar

 Optional or required: optional

-Table 11-1 Response file variables for upgrading SFHA (continued)

-Variable Description

 CFG{opt}{tmppath} Defines the location where a working directory is created to store temporary files and the RPMs that are needed during the install.
 The default location is /var/tmp.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{logpath} Mentions the location where the log files are to be copied.
 The default location is /opt/VRTS/install/logs.

 List or scalar: scalar

 Optional or required: optional

 CFG{mirrordgname}{system} If the root dg is encapsulated and you select split mirror is selected:

 Splits the target disk group name for a system.

 List or scalar: scalar

 Optional or required: optional

 CFG{splitmirror}{system} If the root dg is encapsulated and you select split mirror is selected:

 Indicates the system where you want a split mirror backup disk group created.

 List or scalar: scalar

 Optional or required: optional

-CFG{opt}{disable_dmp_native_support} If it is set to 1, Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools is disabled after upgrade.
-Retaining Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools during upgrade increases RPM upgrade time depending on the number of LUNs and native LVM volume groups and ZFS pools configured on the system.

-List or scalar: scalar

-Optional or required: optional

-Table 11-1 Response file variables for upgrading SFHA (continued)
+Table 13-1 Response file variables for upgrading SFHA (continued)